Solar-Punk-Ltd/swarm-chat-js/README.md

 ## ⚠️ Limitations

 - **Polling Mechanism:** The current version of `swarm-chat-js` relies on polling the aggregator's chat feed to fetch new messages.
 This approach can be resource-heavy.
-- **User reactions:** Support for replies, threads, emojis.

 ---

 ## 💡 Future Development

 - **Push-Based Event System:** We are actively designing a new architecture to transition from the polling mechanism to a more efficient, push-based event system for message delivery.
 This will significantly reduce node load and improve real-time message propagation.
-Stay tuned! ☀️
+- **User reactions:** Support for replies, threads, emojis.

 ---